shadmsft/boot-camp-waf-opex/README.md

 # CSA Boot Camp WAF - Operational Excellence Hands On Activity

 ## The goal of this activity to give you some hands on experience with one of the pillars of Operational Excellence.
-Operational Excellence is a large topic and there is more than we can cover in a 25 minute hands on lab.
-The focus of this lab is to introduce you to
+The focus of this lab is to introduce you to Monitoring, Autoscaling, and Alerting.
+Which are critical principals of Operational Excellence.

 ## Objectives
 * Deploy Azure Monitor Log Analytics Workspace & App Insights